Kim Boaz-Wilson, RN, BSN, CDCES

-My role in DSOK provides many "hats” to wear that serve people best.
-To some, I am the camp director.
+I wear many "hats" within this organization to help better serve our community.
+To some, I am the Camp Endres Medical Director.
 To others, I am their nurse and diabetes educator.
 Sometimes I am a friend, sister, therapist, confidante or just a shoulder to lean on.
-To many, I am often referred to as their “second mom.”

-I began diabetes camping as a nurse in 1994.
+My first role at diabetes camp started as a nurse in 1994.
 In 1999, I took over as the camp director and began an incredible journey.
-A year later, we formed DSOK to help meet the unmet needs of those with T1D in Oklahoma.
-I then became the executive director of DSOK in 2005.
+A year later, we formed Diabetes Solutions of Oklahoma to help fix the unmet needs of those with T1D in Oklahoma.
+I then became the Executive Director of DSOK in 2005.

-I have been blessed to be a part of DSOK that has provided many opportunities for people who share similar diabetes experiences, to come together and be a family of sorts.
-My heart is filled with love when I think of the many people who have been impacted by the good works of DSOK.
+I am blessed to be a part of DSOK.
+This organization has provided many opportunities for people who share similar diabetes experiences to come together and be a family of sorts.
+My heart is filled with love when I think of the people who have been impacted by the good works of DSOK.